camsmith03/camsmith03/README.md

 - 👋 Hi, I’m @camsmith03
-- 🌱 I’m currently learning kernel development, Spring Boot, and ReactJS
+- 🌱 I’m currently learning kernel development and embedded real-time operating systems
-- 🏫 I am a current graduate student at Northeastern University
+- 🏫 I am a current graduate student at Northeastern University and firmware engineer co-op at APC by Schneider Electric
 - 📫 How to reach me smith.camero@northeastern.edu

 <!---